 If you're a Pinterest addict like we are here at YourHomeStyle, you might have noticed that home coffee stations have been sweeping the nation.
 Building your own barista stand is easier than you think, and means you can get your hands on your dream cup of coffee, whether it's a simple americano or the trendiest dalgona, in a cosy, café-like environment!

-Read on to see how you can build the ultimate at-home coffee station.
-We break down the steps to creating your own coffee bar, as well as sharing some of our favourite coffee station ideas.
+Read on to find out where to buy everything you'll need to stock up your coffee corner, and a step-by-step guide to creating ultimate at-home coffee station..
 And if you're wondering how to make good coffee at home, check out our buyer's guide to the best coffee machines on the market right now.

 How to make an at-home coffee station